Home Examples Screenshots User manual Bluesky logo YouTube 中文

 Electrical parameter editor with Enable Drift Diffusion turned on.
 This activates the drift–diffusion solver and exposes additional input fields, including carrier mobilities, densities of states, recombination constants, and free carrier statistics.

-3. Auger recombination and equilibrium SRH traps
+3. Equilibrium SRH traps

 Electrical parameter editor with Enable Auger turned on.
 When activated, fields appear for specifying Auger recombination constants (\(C_n\) and \(C_p\)), which describe three-particle recombination processes important at high carrier densities.

-5. More Complex Distributions of States
+6. More Complex Distributions of States

 By default, the dynamic Shockley–Read–Hall (SRH) model assumes an exponential distribution of trap states.
 However, experimental studies have shown that the density of states (DoS) in disordered semiconductors is often not purely exponential.
 In some reports, the distribution is closer to Gaussian; in others, it is best described as a mixture of Gaussian and exponential components; and in more complex cases, entirely different functional forms are required.
 In all situations, the exact shape of the DoS is strongly dependent on the energetic position of the states within the bandgap.